Neurodiversity & Neurodivergent: Meanings, Types & Examples

 What does it mean to be neurodivergent?

 Someone who is neurodivergent behaves, thinks and learns differently compared to those who are neurotypical.
-This term can be used to describe an individual whose brain functions differently to what we consider “normal”.
+This term can be used to describe an individual whose brain functions differently to what we consider “typical”.
 This includes people with autism, ADHD, Tourette’s, dyslexia and a range of other neurodiverse conditions.

 How do you know if you're neurodivergent?